feature-engine/feature_engine/docs/user_guide/creation/CyclicalFeatures.rst

     3     3
     4     4

-Let's now create the sine and cosine features to understand more their nature:
+Let's now compute the sine and cosine features:

 .. code:: python